aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 - Added [Extreme Horror](#extreme-horror) module.
 - Added [Arrested Development](#arrested-development) module.
-- Contemplated the very real possibility of all this becoming effectively obsolete in a matter of months
+- Contemplated the very real possibility of all this becoming effectively obsolete in a matter of months.

 (21st December, 2021)